Keen to keep off the weight and stay health, I often write about my personal journey with food and execrise.

 All that said, there are some alternative methods that you could carry out to standard models that make them more ‘carpet friendly’.
 However, does require a bit of DIY skills.

-- For instance, one way that I have resolved this issue is to actually get a piece of spare plywood and size it up to the actual dimensions of the scale.
+- Cut out a plywood base for your scale.
+For instance, one way that I have resolved this issue is to actually get a piece of spare plywood and size it up to the actual dimensions of the scale.
 Then place the scale directly on top of the plywood.
 You can then see if it gives you a more consistent result.

-- After this, to improve the overall look, you can pick up some ceramic style tiles from your local home store or even just order online and then lay them over the carpet you want your set of scales.
+- Buy a large tile to place under your scale.
+After this, to improve the overall look, you can pick up some ceramic style tiles from your local home store or even just order online and then lay them over the carpet you want your set of scales.
 This is not only a tasteful solution but also solves the issues of inaccurate readings when having your scales on the carpet.
 Personally, thinks this works a lot better with black-type scales and matching a dark tile or feet for the scales, as it blends and hides it better but in truth, you can do it for all styles and should really suit the bathroom more than anything.

-- Alternatively, you could even attach your own base and set of ‘carpet’ feet to the set of scales you have to create that even base and give it an overall stylish look whilst achieving exactly what you want.
+- Make a DIY base with carpet feet.
+Alternatively, you could even attach your own base and set of ‘carpet’ feet to the set of scales you have to create that even base and give it an overall stylish look whilst achieving exactly what you want.
 This is can be a nice cost-effective saving technique and you can probably get more of the feature that you’re after, but for those who are shorter on time, the dedicated carpet bathroom scales are probably the way to go.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.